chatsimple

 Why is internal employer branding so important?

 Internal employer branding offers enormous opportunities for companies.
 Satisfied employees are not only more motivated at work, loyalty increases and frustration tolerance decreases.
 There are fewer layoffs in the long term and employers can save on new hires.
 However, this strong bond with the company also has other benefits: The image is also improved by satisfied employees.
-Happy employees will also share their positive experiences, whether with friends, on social media or on review portals.
+Happy employees also want to share their positive experiences, whether with friends, on social media or on review portals.

 There are of course many interfaces between internal and external employer branding.
 The biggest mistake that companies can make is communicating benefits and values to the outside world, but these do not match reality.